Category: Uncategorized

 • still growing, still learning

 It’s been a while since I’ve written here.
-The start of junior year arrived like a tidal wave – SAT prep, harder classes, college talk starting to hum in the background – everything suddenly felt louder, faster, closer.
+The start of junior year arrived like a tidal wave – standardized test prep, harder classes, college talk starting to hum in the background – everything suddenly felt louder, faster, closer.
 I’ve been tired.
 I’ve been overwhelmed.
-I’ve been trying to find my footing in the middle of…
+I’ve been trying to find my footing in the middle…

 • at the table